Tropical weather in the Atlantic is slamming the Caribbean and may strike Southeast US next

-MIAMI (AP) — Dangerous tropical weather brewed Saturday in the Atlantic Ocean with Humberto intensifying into a powerful Category 4 hurricane and a weather system taking aim at the Southeast U.S.
+MIAMI (AP) — Dangerous tropical weather brewed Friday in the Atlantic Ocean with Humberto intensifying into a powerful Category 4 hurricane and a system forecasters dubbed “Potential Tropical Cyclone Nine” striking the Caribbean and taking aim at the Southeast United States.

-Hurricane Humberto had maximum sustained winds of 145 mph (230 kph) Saturday, according to the Miami-based National Hurricane Center’s latest advisory.
-The storm was located about 375 miles (605 kilometers) northeast of the northern Leeward Islands.
-It was moving west at 6 mph (9 kph).
+Hurricane Humberto had maximum sustained winds of 145 mph (230 kph) Friday night, according to the Miami-based National Hurricane Center’s latest advisory.
+The storm was located about 390 miles (630 kilometers) northeast of the northern Leeward Islands.

 Humberto could produce life-threatening surf and rip currents for the northern Leeward Islands, the Virgin Islands, Puerto Rico and Bermuda over the weekend, forecasters said.

-Meanwhile, a weather system likely to develop into a tropical storm over the weekend was threatening parts of the Bahamas and Cuba with heavy rainfall and flash flooding.
-Parts of the Bahamas were under a tropical storm warning on Saturday.
+Meanwhile, a tropical storm warning associated with Potential Tropical Cyclone Nine was issued for the Central Bahamas.
+The center of the tropical disturbance was about 145 miles (235 kilometers) northwest of the eastern tip of Cuba, forecasters said.
+It had top winds of 35 mph (55 kph).
+A tropical storm watch was issued for portions of the northwestern Bahamas.

+The hurricane center said the potential cyclone was likely to become a tropical depression — the next name in the alphabet would be Imelda — on Saturday.
+By Sunday, it could be a tropical storm.

-That same system was on track to approach the Southeast U.S. early next week.
-Gradual strengthening into a tropical storm is expected by Sunday; forecasters said it would become a hurricane by late Monday.
+The forecast put the system on track to approach the Southeast U.S. over the weekend and into early next week.

 South Carolina Gov. Henry McMaster declared a state of emergency over the storm Friday evening saying while there was uncertainty, the state needed to prepare.
 The declaration allows state emergency officials to begin coordination with local and federal governments and assures people will be eligible for federal aid.